Rahul24-06/Computer-pointer-Controller-using-Gaze-Estimation/README.md

 This shows the directory structure of the project.
 The project directory contains the folders model, images, src which has the following files.

-* images: Contains all the media files used for the README.md.
+* *images*: Contains all the media files used for the README.md.

-* model : Contains the pre-trained model needed for the project.
+* *model* : Contains the pre-trained model needed for the project.
   * Face Detection model
   * Head Pose Estimation model
   * Facial Landmarks Detection model
   * Gaze Estimation model

-* src
+* *src* : Contains the python script used in this project
   * face_detection.py - Contains Class with function to load the model, pre-process the input frame, perform inference to detect the face, and pre-process the output.
   * facial_landmarks_detection.py - Contains Class with function to load the model, pre-process the faces from input frame, perform inference to detect the landmarks for eye, and pre-process the output.
   * head_pose_estimation.py -  Contains Class with function to load the model, pre-process the faces from input frame, perform inference to detect the head postion using the angles of yaw, pitch, and roll, and pre-process the output.